-Jan A. Larson is a Partner in the firm’s Insurance Recovery and Counseling Practice.
-Ms. Larson has broad experience representing corporate policyholders nationwide in complex litigation with their insurers involving a variety of insurance claims.
-She also counsels policyholders with respect to insurance coverage placement and renewals and has completed numerous in-depth portfolio reviews.
-She has been recognized as a Washington, DC Super Lawyers “Rising Star” in Insurance Coverage every year since 2013, and in 2017, was also named a Legal 500 “Next Generation Lawyer” in Insurance: Advice to Policyholders.
+Jan A. Larson is a Partner in the Complex Commercial Litigation Practice and the Insurance Recovery and Counseling Practice.
+As part of her complex commercial practice, Ms. Larson routinely works with corporate clients facing large-scale government investigations and inquiries at the state or federal level to respond to the government’s inquiries and advocate before government enforcement agencies.
+She also conducts internal investigations on behalf of corporate clients concerning a variety of issues.
+As part of her insurance recovery practice, Ms. Larson has broad experience representing corporate policyholders nationwide in complex litigation with their insurers involving a variety of insurance claims.
+She also counsels corporate policyholders with respect to insurance coverage placement and renewals and has completed numerous in-depth portfolio reviews.

 A selection of some of Ms. Larson’s representative matters include the following: